zephyrproject-rtos/zephyr/doc/drivers/drivers.rst

         so it's OK to set up interrupts.
 Init functions at this level run on the interrupt stack.

-`SECONDARY`
+`PRE_KERNEL_2`
         Used for devices that rely on the initialization of devices initialized as part of the PRIMARY level.
 These devices cannot use any kernel services during configuration, since the kerne services are not yet available.
 Init functions at this level run on the interrupt stack.

-`NANOKERNEL`
+`POST_KERNEL`
-        Used for devices that require nanokernel services during configuration.
+        Used for devices that require kernel services during configuration.
-        Init functions at this level run in context of the nanokernel background task or microkernel idle task depending on kernel configuration.

-`MICROKERNEL`
-        Used for devices that require microkernel services during configuration.
-Init functions at this level run in context of the microkernel idle task.
-This init level is skipped if the microkernel is not enabled.
+        Init functions at this level run in context of the kernel main task.

 `APPLICATION`
         Used for application components (i.e. non-kernel components) that need automatic configuration.
 These devices can use all services provided by the kernel during configuration.
-Init functions at this level run on either the nanokernel background task or microkernel idle task depending on kernel configuration.
+Init functions at this level run on the kernel main task.

 Within each initialization level you may specify a priority level, relative to other devices in the same initialization level.
 The priority level is specified